 In a polyphonic measure, voice 1 usually takes the up-stem notes and voice 2 takes the down-stem notes.

 Note: The feature called "Voices" should not be confused with "vocal staves," which can be added from the Instruments dialog (accessed by pressing I).
 When creating a closed SATB score, use Voices 1 and 2 for Soprano and Alto parts on the top staff, and use Voices 1 and 2 on the bottom staff for Tenor and Bass parts—do not use Voices 3 and 4 for Tenor and Bass.

 - If you need stems pointing in opposite directions within a chord, on a single staff.

 - If you need notes of different durations within a single staff, played simultaneously.

-How to use voices
+How to enter notes in different voices

-When you have finished entering a section of voice 1 notes, press the ← key repeatedly to move your cursor, note-by-note, back to the first note of the section (or alternatively use Ctrl+← to move back measure-by-measure).
+Move cursor to start of section: When you have finished entering a section of voice 1 notes, press the ← key repeatedly to move your cursor, note-by-note, back to the first note of the section (or alternatively use Ctrl+← to move back measure-by-measure).
 Or else you could simply exit note entry mode (press Esc) and click directly on the first note.

 Hidden spacer rests

 Only the rests of voices 2, 3, and 4 can be deleted, but those of the main voice (1 - blue) can be hidden.